Search by Keyword

 As of mid October 1964, Capitol records now had all rights to the early Beatles catalog.
 Therefore, they turned their attention to this catalog on March 22nd, 1965 with the release of the album “The Early Beatles” which contained most of the songs previously licensed to Vee-Jay records.
 Unfortunately for US Beatles fans, that record did not contain the song “Misery,” nor did any of the makeshift Beatles albums that Capitol released in the next 15 years.

 That takes us to March 24th, 1980 when Capitol released the US version of the album “Rarities,” which finally rectified this matter.
-This album contains the first “true stereo” version of “Misery” in the US since the “Introducing…The Beatles” album went out of print in October of 1964.
+This album contains the first “true stereo” version of “Misery” in the US since the “Introducing…The Beatles” LP went out of print in October of 1964.
 US “Beatlemaniacs” were thrilled to finally have this gem available in the form they always wanted to hear it, which made this “filler” song from early 1963 sound like a long-lost masterpiece.

 Live Performances